ember-learn/ember-blog/content/ember-released-6-11.md

 ## Ember.js 6.11

-Ember.js 6.10 introduce no new features, fixes one bug related using the new `@ember/reactive` namespace in Classic builds (those not yet using the default Embroider+Vite build), and ships one minor enhancement that improves the developer experience of people using auto-complete in an IDE.
+Ember.js 6.10 introduces no new features, fixes one bug related to using the new `@ember/reactive` namespace in Classic builds (for those not yet using the default Embroider+Vite build), and ships one minor enhancement that improves the developer experience of people using auto-complete in an IDE.

 ### Adding `@ember/reactive` to the AMD bundles.